-This section provides an explanation of the dimensional standards for site and lot improvements within the VCOD tiers, defines how to measure certain standards, and provides other requirements and reference information as necessary.
+This section provides the dimensional standards for lot improvements within the VCOD tiers, defines how to measure certain standards, and provides other requirements and information.

 - 1. Building Placement - a.
 The Front Elevation must be built out to a percentage of the Lot Width as specified by the Facade Build Out Ratio in the Lot Standards for each VCOD tier. - i.
 The Facade Build Out Ratio may be met cumulatively by multiple buildings on a lot. - ii.
-Usable Open Space with Ground Story Active Uses is considered part of the building for the purpose of measuring the Front Elevation. - b.
-When development occurs on any lot abutting a sidewalk that is less than twelve (12) feet in total width, inclusive of the Furnishing Zone, buildings must be set back an additional distance such that a paved area meeting City sidewalk standards of at least twelve (12) feet in width is provided, inclusive of the Furnishing Zone. - 2.
-Number of Buildings - a.
-Multiple buildings are permitted on each lot by-right, except; - b.
-A Special Permit is required in the MRT district for multiple buildings on a lot, except as modified through Adaptive Reuse (see Sec. #). - 3.
-Building Separation - Multiple buildings on a single lot must comply with the building separation distance at all points as specified in Building Standards for each VCOD tier. - 4.
-Open Space and Public Realm a.
-Development on lots greater than 30,000 sf must provide Usable Open Space as specified for each VCOD tier.
+Usable Open Space with Ground Story Active Uses is considered part of the building for the purpose of calculating the facade build out ratio. - b.
+Buildings must be set back from any lot line abutting a sidewalk an additional distance so that at least twelve (12) feet in width is provided between the back of curb and exterior facade of the building, at all points.
+The area of the lot that is within twelve (12) feet of the curb shall be paved in compliance with the City's sidewalk standards.